CodeRabbit logoCodeRabbit logo

 That cognitive overhead is why big PRs sit for days.
 It is why senior engineers often rubber-stamp anything over 500 lines.
 It is why architectural feedback is rare and nit-picks are abundant.
 The tool has been shaping the behavior, and not in a good direction.

-What Atlas does
+What CodeRabbit Review does

 https://youtu.be/yS0EwgA2zjw

-Atlas takes any pull request and reorganizes it from a flat file list into a guided walkthrough.
+CodeRabbit Review takes any pull request and reorganizes it from a flat file list into a guided walkthrough.
 Instead of presenting files alphabetically, it groups related work into a small number of independent change cohorts.
 Each cohort is broken into ordered layers that reflect the natural reading order of the change.
 It is the way a thoughtful senior engineer would choose to walk someone through it.

 Dark-themed code editor displaying a Git pull request with a side-by-side code diff.